-For infrared cameras to be effective in finding water or cold/hot air infiltration, there should be a temperature difference between the home’s interior and exterior of at least 12º F since thermal energy moves from warmer to cooler objects.
+For infrared cameras to be effective in finding water or cold/hot air infiltration, there should be a temperature difference between the home’s interior and exterior of at least 12º F, although 18º F is even better, since thermal energy moves from warmer to cooler objects.
 If a building’s interior and exterior temperatures are near the same, little energy transfer will occur and the camera will not see temperature differences in these objects.
-Therefore, when an infrared thermography scan is planned for a building, the heating or cooling systems should be set accordingly to achieve an interior temperature differential of at least 12º F starting several hours before the scan begins.
+Therefore, when an infrared thermography scan is planned for a building, the heating or cooling system should be set accordingly to achieve an interior temperature differential of at least 12º F starting several hours before the scan begins.
+The best case setup would be an 18º F for 4 hours although this often not feasible in a home, especially in spring and fall.
 Also, should there be a lot of furniture, boxes, shelving, or even artwork on the walls in a home, these items should be moved away from the walls in order for the infrared camera to see the walls.

 An important fact that needs to be mentioned has to do with exterior temperature and direct sunlight.
 Late in the afternoon on a warm sunny day, trying to use infrared thermography on an exterior wall of a home that has had a long day of sun exposure may be tricky or next to impossible.
 This situation can cause the infrared camera to provide little to no useful information about the home since the camera can be overwhelmed by the amount of infrared energy bouncing off the siding or roof and can lead to issues being missed.
 Ideally, early morning tends to be the best time for doing such exterior work due to the interference of exterior temperature being less likely.
 In cases of looking for a roof leak on a flat roof, for example, a few hours after the sun has set is actually best.

 The reason that infrared cameras are useful in finding roof and plumbing leaks is due to the process of evaporation.
 As water cools or warms to its ambient environment, energy movement occurs between objects in the process that is detectable by the infrared camera.
-As one can imagine, a leak that happened weeks or months ago (but is no longer active due to lack of rainfall) may not be detected by the infrared camera since the leaked water is now at the same temperature as its surroundings.
+As one can imagine, a leak that happened a week ago (but is no longer active due to lack of rainfall) may not be detected by the infrared camera since the leaked water is now at the same temperature as its surroundings.
+There is no temperature differential for the IR camera to see.
 If and when a leak is detected with the infrared camera, it is wise for the infrared thermographer to confirm this finding by using a moisture meter for verification assuming the stain or leak is physically accessible.

 Many home inspectors use infrared cameras as a tool (either as part of their home inspection or as an add-on service), especially since the price of this technology has decreased significantly in recent years.
 Infrared cameras are not new, however; this technology has been around since the 1960s.